 It's standard for real estate developers and investors to set up sophisticated legal structures, also known as special purpose entities (SPEs), to purchase, develop, lease, and finance developments.
 It's also common for ownership percentages and roles in the company to shift throughout the project's life cycle as key partners take on more debt or exit the deal.

-So, reporting all this information to FinCEN accurately within the required time frame to stay in compliance may present significant challenges to the industry.
+Reporting all this information to FinCEN accurately within the required time frame to stay in compliance may present significant challenges to the industry.
 Developers will be forced to adapt over time, but there may be an adjustment period where they're figuring things out that could slow the market.
 That may also trickle down to the average home buyer, who may have to wait longer for a new development to be completed or may see a stagnation in new construction while the industry adapts to this change.

 Real Estate and the Corporate Transparency Act: Bottom Line

 The Corporate Transparency Act is designed to strengthen US businesses, including the real estate sector, by cracking down on money launderers and financial criminals.
 Although it's sure to temporarily impact the housing market, it's unlikely to negatively affect the industry as a whole in the long term.
-So, law-abiding citizens shouldn't have much to worry about.
+Law-abiding citizens shouldn't have much to worry about.

 We suggest that you reach out to a licensed professional, such as a real estate or trust and estates attorney, if you want to form an LLC to purchase a hard asset like real estate.
 If you don't know where to begin, reach out to our team, and we'll gladly introduce you to a few.
 To get started, email us at sales@undividedre.com.